Moduli spaces of abstract and embedded Kummer varieties: Toward compactifications: torus rank 1 degenerations of principally polarized abelian varieties

 Each point must be counted with multiplicity $2$ since it is the limit of two $2$-torsion points on a smooth abelian variety.
-So we get $2^{g-1}$ fixed points of the involution on the singular locus of $X$.
+So we get $2^{g-1}$ fixed points of the involution on the singular locus of~$X$.

 Note that on a semi-abelic variety it does not make sense to say that a fixed point of the involution is even or odd.
-Indeed, a fixed point of $j$, say on the singular locus, can be the limit of an odd $2$-torsion point and an even one (see~\cite{GH2011} for the case of elliptic curves).
+Indeed, a fixed point of $j$, say on the singular locus, can be the limit of odd $2$-torsion points and of even $2$-torsion points (see~\cite{GH2011} for the case of elliptic curves).

 We would like to understand if the computation of the degeneration of the map

 defining the universal Kummer variety might lead to the construction of a compactification for the moduli space of embedded Kummer varieties.
 We leave it here as an open question.